Rethinking Code Complexity Through the Lens of Large Language Models: Revisiting Current Complexity Metrics

 \subsection{Preliminary Results}

-Table~\ref{tab:primary_results} reports the relationship between traditional code complexity metrics and LLM performance, including both zero-order correlations and length-controlled partial correlations.
-Across all three tasks, none of the existing metrics exhibits stable associations with LLM performance once code length is controlled.
+Table~\ref{tab:primary_results} summarizes the relationship between traditional code complexity metrics and LLM performance, reporting both zero-order correlations and length-controlled partial correlations.
+An en dash (``--'') denotes statistically non-significant results.
+Across all three tasks, none of the existing metrics exhibits stable or consistently significant associations with LLM performance after controlling for code length.